caue-paiva/airflow_project/README.md

 :us:

-This project aims to collect and update data on Crypto Tokens like like Bitcoin, Ethereum and in the future Solana
+This project aims to **collect and update data on Crypto Tokens like like Bitcoin, Ethereum** and in the future Solana in the form of CSV files covering large periods of trading data.

 Data collected includes: